2013 ROBERT G. INGERSOLL ORATORY CONTEST SEEKING COMPETITORS

-An oratory contest to honor Robert G. Ingersoll, a famous 19th century speaker known as The Great Agnostic, is seeking up to15 people to compete for prizes by delivering a brief excerpt from Ingersoll’s works.
+Usually held during the summer, the Robert G. Ingersoll Oratory Contest honors the famous 19th century speaker known as The Great Agnostic.
+The event is held on Dupont Circle in Washington, DC.
+Contestants compete for prizes awarded from a panel of judges by delivering a brief excerpt from Ingersoll’s works.

 Ingersoll was an advocate for racial equality, birth control, women’s rights, Darwin’s theory of evolution, Shakespeare, free speech, and voting rights for Washington, D.C.
 His most popular speeches were openly critical of religion and the Bible while advocating a humanistic philosophy.